hotmeshio/samples-typescript/README.md

 ### The 'Sleep' Workflow

 One of the simplest examples to illustrate this principal is the 'sleep' workflow.
 This workflow illustrates how a system can pause for an extended period (months or years!) and then resume seamlessly.
 The design ensures that the function doesn't remain active during this period.
 Instead, Redis will send a message to the stream when it's time to awaken.
-Here's the function:

 ```typescript
 import { Durable } from '@hotmeshio/hotmesh';